 - BEST OVERALL: Blackhawk B6350 Black/Red Fast Lift Service Jack

-- BEST UPGRADE: Arcan 3-Ton Quick Rise Aluminum Floor Jack
+- UPGRADE PICK: Arcan 3-Ton Quick Rise Aluminum Floor Jack

-- BEST ELECTRIC: E-HEELP Electric Car Jack 5 Ton 12V Kit Car Jack Lift
+- BEST ELECTRIC: E-Heelp Electric Car Jack Lift Kit, 5 Ton 12V

 - BEST PNEUMATIC: BIG RED Torin Pneumatic Air Hydraulic Bottle Jack